jshiv/hyperdrive-stakewise/README.md

 To see full documentation for the installation script, use the "-h" or "--help" option: `sudo bash install-node.sh --help`

 Remember to forward ports on your router so you can find peers!
 CL clients use `9000` and EL clients use `30303` (both TCP & UDP) for peering by default.
+Note that the node is configured to accept all REST API requests by default, so you should NOT forward the port used for this (`5052` by default), as this poses a security risk.

 After installation, the node will start syncing immediately.
 You will not be able to use any `nodeset` commands until after you first reload your environment (it's easiest to log out and log back in again).